sustainability-respect-for-the-planet

 We have developed a special test hearing aid that can be used by multiple individuals over a trial period.
 After each trial, it is returned to us, thoroughly cleaned and prepared for the next user.

-Re-thinking packaging
+Rethinking packaging

 Is it possible to reduce the carbon footprint of each charger packaging of our hearing aids’ unit by 80%?
 Yes, it is.
 We have launched a new plastic-free charger packaging across our four hearing aid brands worldwide.
-Our Diagnostic business area has incorporated recycled materials into its packaging, using recycled polyethylene plastic in the plastic bags and carboard containing up to 98% of recycled materials.
+Our Diagnostic business area has incorporated recycled materials into its packaging, using recycled polyethylene plastic in the plastic bags and cardboard containing up to 98% of recycled materials.

 More innovation, less plastic